 What is the T&S legislation and who does it affect?

 On 6th April 2016 the Government introduced new legislation which imposed restrictions on a worker's ability to get tax relief on his/her travel and subsistence costs unless it can be shown that the worker is not under the supervision, direction or control (SDC) of either the client, the agency or PayStream in the way he/she carries out work.

-So, if the agency or the umbrella company gather enough evidence to prove to HMRC that there is no SDC, it will still be possible for some agency and umbrella workers to continue to claim travel and subsistence expenses although the process for doing so may change.
+So, if the agency or the umbrella company gather enough evidence to prove to HMRC that there is no SDC, it will still be possible for some umbrella workers to continue to claim mileage expenses to their main temporary site.